copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 155**

-- (Broward County, FL -- 2:53 PM Drug Sting) Sheriff’s Office Regional Anti Crime Squad -- Detective Ed MacDougall says when we are out here working, have the best plan but that have other plans, expect the unexpected.
+- (Broward County, FL -- 2:53 PM Drug Sting) Sheriff's Office Regional Anti Crime Squad -- Detective Ed MacDougall says when we are out here working, have the best plan but that have other plans, expect the unexpected.
-- (Hillsborough County, FL -- 9:24 PM Traffic Stop) Sheriff’s Office District 2
+- (Hillsborough County, FL -- 9:24 PM Traffic Stop) Sheriff's Office District 2
   Street Crimes Unit -- Deputy Anthony Koehler has been there 8 years, started with patrol went overseas, came back to FTO, then street crimes unit been there 3 years.